artemis-yl/artemis-yl.github.io/index.md

 As a result, I have skills ranging from CAD design and stress analysis to preparing technical documents and part/material selection.

 I am also capable of collaborating in multidisciplinary teams, working independently without supervision, delivering results on schedule in a demanding environment, adapting to set backs and new tasks, and getting along with a wide range of personalities and backgrounds.

+**In the future,** I plan on obtaining my P.Eng!
+I hope to become an expert in machine design, mastering software like SolidWorks, AutoCAD and ANSYS, and mastering stress analysis, dynamics & kinematics, quality assurance and material selection.
+I also hope to expand into mechatronics, and learn more skills related to sensors and motor, PLC and microprocessors, and programming.
+I also desire to gain a M. Eng after many years of work experience.

 [comment]: # ( More details on what i was at iso?? )